Billy Hill (gangster): Later life

 Hill was also involved in property development.
-He bought the biggest nightclub in Tangier, Churchills, for his wife, who ran it from 1966 until the mid-1970s.
+He bought the biggest nightclub in Tangier, Churchills, for his wife, Gypsy, who ran it from 1966 until the mid-1970s.
+An affair he had with dancer Diana Harris led to the birth of a son, Justin, in 1973.
+In 1975, Diana Harris died by suicide, and Gypsy and Billy Hill adopted Justin.

-Hill retired from crime in the 1970s and died on 1 January 1984, aged 72.
+Hill died from myocarditis at his home in Bayswater on 1 January 1984, aged 72; his death certificate said he worked in "demolition".

 Other

-In 1963, Mickey Spillane was playing Mike Hammer in The Girl Hunters in London where he met Hill and showed him around the set.
+In 1963, Mickey Spillane was playing Mike Hammer in The Girl Hunters in London, where he met Hill and showed him around the set.
 When the prop department could not find Spillane a real M1911 pistol, Hill brought the producers several real pistols to use in the film.

 Hill's only child, Justin, republished his father's memoirs in December 2008 with a modern introduction and previously unpublished photographs.

-Hill is a major character in the 2019 film Once Upon A Time In London.
+Hill is a major character in the 2019 film Once Upon a Time in London.